 - Water Rings on Wooden Surfaces – Add equal parts Vinegar and Vegetable Oil.
-Use this Mixture to wipe away the Marks.
+Use this mixture to wipe away the Marks.
 This also works on Leather.

-- Oven Grills – Just Spray the Vinegar onto the Grills and Scrub using a Wire Brush until Clean.
+- Oven Grills – Spray the Vinegar onto the Grills and Scrub using a Wire Brush until Clean.

 - Drainage – Kitchen or Bathroom Drains are usually quite Smelly.
 Pour a Cup of White Vinegar down the Sink and leave for an hour or so.
-After this run the tap for a few seconds to flush the Vinegar away.
+After this, run the tap for a few seconds to flush the Vinegar away.
 Job Done!

 - Cleaning the Fridge – Add 2 Cups of Vinegar to a Gallon of Warm Water.
-Use this Mixture to clean the Fridge.
-Use Vinegar neat on the Harder to Clean Areas.
+Use this mixture to clean the Fridge.
+Use Vinegar neat on the harder-to-clean areas.

 - Clogged Shower Head – Fill a Bag, Like the ones you get from the Fair with Goldfish in, with Vinegar and Wrap it around the Shower Head.
-Please be sure to remove the Goldfish first 😉 Leave it there overnight and it should be back to full power.
+Please be sure to remove the Goldfish first 😉 Leave it there overnight, and it should be back to full power.

-- Sticky Label Removal – This works not only for Sticky Labels, Such as Price Tags, But also the Residue left by Car Stickers and Window Decals.
-Simply Spray the Area with Vinegar, wait a Few Minutes, and clean with a Towel or Cloth.
+- Sticky Label Removal – This works not only for Sticky Labels, Such as Price Tags, But also for the Residue left by Car Stickers and Window Decals.
+Spray the Area with Vinegar, wait a Few Minutes, and clean with a Towel or Cloth.

 - Whitening Clothes – Add a Cup of Vinegar and a Quarter Cup of Baking Soda to your Washing.
 This will help with your Clothes.